lauhon/neverthrow-wiki-fork/Working-with-ResultAsync.md

-Result Async can be used to work with Asynchronous Results in an Error safe way.
+Result Async can be used to work with Asynchronous Results in a typesafe way.
-Similarly to `Result<T,E>`, which contains the Result of a synchronous operation that may have failed, you can handle Promises with `ResultAsync<T,E>`.
+Similarly to `Result<T,E>`, which contains the Result of a synchronous operation that may have failed, you can represent the result of async operations with `ResultAsync<T,E>`.

 ## Wrapping Promises with fromPromise